anjumarshia/Technical-Assessment/README.md

 1. Robot framework for UI

-The Test cases folder consists of UI testing code is present in UserRegistration.robot
+The Test cases folder consists of UI testing
+Code is present in UserRegistration.robot
 In the Test cases section user details are passed as arguments (username password firstname lastname phone) Results can be reviewed in log.html and report.html